Teresa de Francisci

 Teresa Cafarelli de Francisci (May 4, 1898 - October 20, 1990) was an American woman who is best known for being the model for the depiction of Liberty on the obverse of the Peace Dollar, which was designed by her husband Anthony de Francisci.

 Personal life

-De Francisci was born Maria "Mary" Teresa Cafarelli in Laurenzana a town south of Naples, Italy to Donatantonio "Donato" and Rosagnese "Rosa" Emma.
+De Francisci was born Maria "Mary" Teresa Cafarelli in Laurenzana, a town in the Basilicata region of Italy, to Donatantonio "Donato" and Rosagnese "Rosa" Emma.
 When she was four years old, she and her mother emigrated to the United States.
 She was raised in Clinton, Massachusetts, graduating from Clinton High School in 1918.
 De Francisci was the first person of Italian descent to graduate the school.
 She married Anthony de Francisci in 1920.
 Anthony de Francisci died on August 20, 1964.
 Teresa de Francisci died 26 years later, on October 20, 1990, at the age of 92.